Research

 Data science and artificial

 intelligence.
-SBL is engaged in data-driven and computational
+SBL is engaged in data science and computational

 techniques (PLoS Computational